 Who Is A Good Candidate For A Dental Bridge?

 This treatment can successfully replace between one and three consecutive teeth.
 For restorative dental work to achieve the best results, patients should be in reasonably good health, including oral health.
-If the patient has gum disease, this condition will be treated first to get the infection or inflammation under control.
+If the patient has gum disease, this condition will be treated first to control the infection or inflammation.

 What Are The Benefits Of A Dental Bridge?

-A dental bridge is an excellent option to restore the appearance of the smile after tooth loss.
+A dental bridge is an excellent option to restore your smile's appearance after tooth loss.
 In addition, a dental bridge is necessary to maintain the structure and alignment of teeth.
 By filling the space, a dental bridge prevents surrounding teeth from moving.
 With the artificial tooth in place, the dental bridge also supports chewing and biting in a way that evenly distributes the force of energy across the full arch of teeth.

 Reasons To Choose A Dental Bridge

 Many people choose not to replace a missing tooth, especially if the missing tooth is a molar.
 This is a bad idea.
 Your teeth stay in place due to the pressure placed upon them by the adjacent teeth on each side.
-When a tooth (or teeth) are missing, so is that pressure; then the teeth tend to move over into the gap.
-This not only affects your appearance, but primarily creates serious alignment and bite issues.
+When a tooth (or teeth) are missing, so is that pressure.
+Then, the teeth tend to move over into the gap.
+This affects your appearance and creates serious alignment and bite issues.

-Please remember when you bite and chew, a tremendous amount of bite force energy is created.
-This energy transfers through the teeth down into the jawbone beneath them.
-It is this energy that signals the jawbone to continually shed old cells and produce new bone mass, which is the basis of a healthy jawbone.
+Keep in mind when you bite and chew, a tremendous amount of bite-force energy is created.
+This energy transfers through the teeth down into the jawbone.
+This energy signals the jawbone to continually shed old cells and produce new bone mass, which is the basis of a healthy jawbone.
 When a tooth is missing, the jawbone beneath the gap immediately begins to erode.

 Why Dr. Slepchik may suggest a bridge for your dental treatment: